-3.1 Layer 3 Interface
+31.1 Layer 3 Management Interface

-3.1.1 Introduction to Layer 3 Interface
+31.1.1 Introduction to Layer 3 Management Interface

 Only one layer 3 management interface can be created on switch.
 The Layer 3 interface is not a physical interface but a virtual interface.
 Layer 3 interface is built on VLANs.
 The Layer 3 interface can contain one or more layer 2 ports which belong to the same VLAN, or contain no layer 2 ports.
 At least one of the Layer 2 ports contained in Layer 3 interface should be in UP state for Layer 3 interface in UP state, otherwise, Layer 3 interface will be in DOWN state.
-The switch can use the IP addresses set in the layer 3 management interface to communicate with the other devices via IP.
+The switch can use the IP addresses set in the layer 3 interfaces to communicate with the other devices via IP.

-3.1.2 Layer 3 Interface Configuration Task List
+31.1.2 Layer 3 Management Interface Configuration Task List